Miners I'm Buying And Why - Part VIII: Sharpshooting Alpha With Junior Mining Plays Of Substance - Small-Cap Stock Observer

 In any event, major stock indexes are at least getting expensive, if not already there.
 Trump's magic formula, which excited the markets recently, is less revenue from tax cuts, more inflationary spending on walls, roads and war, with more debt at rising interest rates.
 How is this different than Bush's game plan, which only produced a lost decade for stocks, with debt and gold both quadrupling?

 I'm trimming equity positions and not replacing them.
 My target is to be at least 50% in cash before this October's 30-year anniversary of the 1987 market crash.
-I hold no bonds or debt, and no banks other than via funds.
+I hold no bonds or debt and no banks other than via funds.
 The only positions I intend to increase in a Captain Chaos investing world are in commodities.
 Other than metals and miners, I keep telling myself to raise cash and wait for the crash!

 How Junior Mining Plays Really Work